 Waihee Ridge Trail weather: Checking the weather before you hike is always something you should do and Maui is no exception.
 Flash floods can happen at any time, hence the name.

 It’s never a bad idea to bring a rain jacket or shell, especially if you have expensive camera equipment.
 You will need a proper pair of shoes or hiking boots to hike this trail as well.
 If you have bad knees, I would definitely recommend wearing a knee brace for the Waihee Ridge hike.

 If it has rained recently the trail has the potential to be muddy.
 This makes it more difficult to go up or down the trail.
-Plus you’re literally walking on a ridge so having proper footwear is crucial. and prepare for a possibility of it being muddy if it has rained recently.
+Plus you are literally walking on a ridge so having proper footwear is crucial.
+And prepare for a possibility of it being muddy if it has rained recently.

 Sunscreen is also important.
 The sun is relentless in Hawaii, I always have a bottle of reef safe sunscreen with me in my pack.